- Application Fee

 - The application fee of $110 will be waived for all current students who submit their applications on or before the deadline.

 - Current students who missed the appropriate application deadline must make an appointment with the Associate Dean for Enrollment Management to request approval of a late application.
 If approved, the full fee of $110 will be charged.
 In general, late applications are only approved if auditions slots are available; for pre-screened majors, late applications may only be considered at the conclusion of pre-screening.

 - Current students must submit all required essays and a dossier (for the Artist Diploma in Performance).

 - Music Performance applicants are required to submit two letters of recommendation.
-Recommendations are not required for current Voice students applying to the Artist Diploma in Opera Studies, or current Jazz Studies students applying to the Artist Diploma in Jazz Studies.
+Recommendations are not required for current Voice students applying to the Artist Diploma in Opera Studies, all Graduate Resident String Quartet applicants, or current Jazz Studies students applying to the Artist Diploma in Jazz Studies.

 - Current students do not need to request Juilliard transcripts be sent to Admissions.